WELCOME TO CAMP TILPAL

 The cookhouse can house 2,000 soldiers across two seatings.

-SATS junior sous chef Bee Bee Jan Binte Abdul Kadir has been cooking for soldiers at Exercise Wallaby for six years.
+SATS junior sous chef Bee Bee Jan Binte Abdul Kadir has been cooking for soldiers at Exercise Wallaby for five years.
 The sprightly 62-year-old always looks forward to coming back to serve the soldiers, whom she’s come to see as her sons and daughters.

 “When they see me back here they will say: ‘Makcik (Malay for aunty), happy to see you again!
 We miss your food, hope you can cook for us!’,” she said happily, adding that the cookhouse would also try their best to accede to the troops’ requests for food like local pastries.